All Episodes

 Thank you for taking my call.

-And let me just say also, Sean, that that my opinion doesn't necessarily reflect that of the Pennsylvania State Police.
+And let me just say also, Sean, that my opinion doesn't necessarily reflect that of the Pennsylvania State Police.

-Twenty-five years, I've been retired, eight years.
+25 years, I've been retired, eight years.

-Uh it's an insult to what they do, and it really is an insult to our good communities throughout this entire great United States.
+And it really is an insult to our good communities throughout this entire great United States.

-Uh the exchange between Kareem and the pastor, shoot a leg, shoot an arm.
+The exchange between Kareem and the pastor, shoot a leg, shoot an arm, we're trained to stop the action by the fastest means.

-We have many tools on our gun belts, whether that's verbally, whether it's by our by hand to hand, whether it's a taser, a baton, um, but it's gotta stop the action immediately.
+We have many tools on our gun belts, whether that's verbally, whether it's by hand-to-hand, whether it's a taser, a baton.

 And that was the argument that we were having with Kareem earlier.